agneslandemard/naturalsoundmixtures/README.md

     ```matlab
     startup;
     ```
-    Alternatively, manually add the main code directories and any subdirectories containing functions to your Matlab path using `addpath`.
-    ```matlab
-    addpath(genpath('/naturalsoundmixtures')); % Add repo and all subfolders to path
-    ```

 ## Data Setup

-This code relies on the dataset available at [https://doi.org/10.5281/zenodo.15800440].
+This code relies on the dataset available on [Zenodo](https://doi.org/10.5281/zenodo.15800440).
 Please download the dataset and organize the files as described in the dataset documentation.

 The code needs to know where the dataset files are located on your system.

 1.  **Option 1: Configure a path variable:**
-    Open the `startup.m` (or similar) file in the repository root.
+    Open the `startup.m` file in the repository root.
     Set the `glob_path` and optionally `metrics_path` variable to the absolute path where you downloaded the dataset files.
     ```matlab
     % startup.m